Brauney/ShaderInjector/InjectorSettings.md

 ### Virtual Key Codes

-To aid in keybinds and make your life easier, here is a table of keybind values.
+To make your life easier, here is a table of keybind values.
 [This is from Microsoft Virtual Keycodes](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).
 The values provided in the offical document are in hexadecimal, [so they need to be converted to a decimal value if you are to write it in to the ini file](https://www.rapidtables.com/convert/number/hex-to-decimal.html).
 To save you work I've provided you a table already with all of the keycodes converted into decimal values, you're welcome!

 | Key Name | Decimal Value | Notes |
 | -------- | ------------- | ----- |